-- i. (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of Property, Plant and Equipment.
-(B) The Company is maintaining proper records showing full particulars of Intangible Assets. - (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.
-Also refer Note 4A(ii) to the financial statements. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 4A (Property, Plant and Equipment) and 4B (Right of use assets) to the financial statements, are held in the name of the Company, except for immovable properties as mentioned in the Appendix I to this Report for which the title deeds are not in the possession of the Company or are in the name of the erstwhile entities amalgamated with the Company in prior years.
-Also refer Note 4A(iii) to the financial statements. - (d) The Company has chosen cost model for its Property, Plant and Equipment (including Right of Use assets) and intangible assets.
-Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or intangible assets does not arise. - (e) Based on the information and explanations furnished to us, no proceedings have been initiated on (or) are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in the financial statements does not arise.
+- i. (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of Property, Plant and Equipment (including Right of Use assets).
+(B) The Company is maintaining proper records showing full particulars of Intangible Assets. - (b) The Property, Plant and Equipment (including Right of Use assets) are physically verified by the Management according to a phased programme designed to cover all the items over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, a portion of the Property, Plant and Equipment (including Right of Use assets) has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.
+Also refer Note 4A(ii) to the financial statements. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 4A (Property, Plant and Equipment) and 4B (Right of use assets) to the financial statements, are held in the name of the Company except for immovable properties as mentioned in the Appendix I to this Report for which the title deeds are not in possession of the Company or are in the name of the erstwhile entities amalgamated with the Company in prior years.
+Also refer Note 4A(iii) to the financial statements. - (d) The Company has chosen cost model for its Property, Plant and Equipment (including Right of Use assets) and Intangible Assets.
+Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or Intangible Assets does not arise. - (e) No proceedings have been initiated on (or) are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in the financial statements does not arise.